Jerusalem Conference on Forgiveness for the

 Francisco and Faridah Enrile of Manila, the Philippines, discuss forgiveness education with adults.
 They describe their forgiveness workshop that they have given to over 2,000 people.

 Question and Answer session from the forgiveness educators.

 Small Group Discussions.
 On Day 2, the attendees again formed small groups.
 Highlights from these small groups include the following ideas: Forgiving can be liberating and can be seen as a way of life; a major barrier to Forgiveness Education is the misunderstanding of the word "justice."
 Justice is not only getting one's due.
 Justice may never be realized in a person's lifetime when we are discussing political events; there are at least three obstacles to Forgiveness Education: hatred, superficial understanding of what forgiveness is, and misunderstandings by political leaders.
 Prayer will help to clear the way for Forgiveness Education and this must start within oneself; we must not force people to forgive; we can model forgiving at home, in schools, and at work; think globally and act locally.
 As you save one life, you may help to save the whole world.

 Women Wage Peace representatives discuss how their movement can bring more peace to Israel and surrounding communities.
 Participants include Juliet Kaohagi, Amal Abou Ramadan, Liora Hadar, and Vardit Kaplan.

 Peta Pellach, our Master of Ceremonies presents her final comments.

-We extend a heartfelt thank you to all whose generous contributions have made this conference possible:
+THANK YOU to all those whose generous contributions have made this conference possible: